The Lighthouse Story

 Who we are

 The Lighthouse supports and participates in White Cane Day activities and Florida State Legislature’s Annual Vision Summit.
-The Lighthouse is a member of the Florida Association of Agencies Serving the Blind (FAASB).
+The Lighthouse is a member of the Florida Agencies Serving the Blind (FASB).
 The Lighthouse promotes all efforts that support people who are blind or have limited vision.

 We extend our education into the community through presentations, speaking engagements and mini-courses.
 Call the Lighthouse today for a presentation to your retirement community, church or civic group.
 Speakers are available by calling: